Snuggle/theme.snuggle.micro.blog/content/embed/_index.md

 ---
-title: My Go Journey
+title: Embed
-date: 2017-03-23
+date: 2024-12-26
-publishdate: 2017-03-24
+publishdate: 2024-12-26
 ---

-I decided to start learning Go in March 2017.

-Follow my journey through this new blog.
+You shouldn't be able to see this text.
+This page is embeddable.